 - CLIENT: KOLDING MUNICIPALITY, SKAMLINGSBANKESELSKABET, FONDEN FOR OPRETHOLDELSE AF KLOKKESTABLEN

 - STATUS: COMPLETED

 - EXHIBITION DESIGNER: YOKE

 - ENGINEER: DANSK ENERGIMANAGEMENT & ESBENSEN, DRIAS

-The Skamlingsbanken hill in southern Denmark holds a special place in recent Danish history.
+Skamlingsbanken in southern Denmark holds a special place in recent Danish history.
 It has acted as cultural gathering point for the people in the wake of radical political and societal changes, forming a natural stage for the voices of advocates for the Danish language, front-runners of the feminist movement or the celebration of the ending of WWII.
 The site is located at the highest point of an undulating moraine landscape with spectacular views over the Little Belt strait.
-CEBRA’s new visitor centre will function as an architectural gateway to Skamlingsbanken’s history and nature that aims at re-establishing this unique historic spot and distinctive landscape as a popular public meeting place.
+CEBRA’s new visitor centre functions as an architectural gateway to Skamlingsbanken’s history and nature that aims at re-establishing this unique historic spot and distinctive landscape as a popular public meeting place.

 Skamlingsbanken’s landscape was created during the last ice age and offers a rich and varied nature characterized by rolling hills and large meadows, and the scenic context has been the main inspiration for the design of the visitor centre.
 By elevating the landscape along two circular cuts, the exhibition space becomes a subtle insertion in the landscape in the form of a softly curved hill.